Egyptian pound steady at forex sale, weaker on black market

-CAIRO, Feb 16 (Reuters) - The Egyptian pound held steady against the dollar at an official foreign currency auction on Tuesday but weakened on the black market, after reports that the central bank raised a cap on foreign currency deposits at banks to support exports.
+CAIRO, Feb 14 (Reuters) - The Egyptian pound held steady against the dollar at an official foreign currency auction on Sunday but weakened on the black market.

+Egypt, which depends on imports for its food and energy, is facing a foreign currency crisis and authorities are under increasing pressure to devalue the pound.

-The official rate is still far stronger than the black market rate, which weakened to around 9.05 pounds per dollar on Tuesday from around 8.85 pounds on Sunday.
+The official rate is still far stronger than the black market rate, which weakened to around 8.85 pounds per dollar on Sunday from 8.80 pounds on Thursday.

+To help relieve a dollar shortage that has seen imports of essential goods piling up at ports, the central bank raised the cap on foreign currency deposits at banks fivefold to $250,000 in January.

+The cap, implemented a year ago with a $50,000 limit, aimed to counter the black market for dollars.

 Egypt has been starved of foreign currency since an uprising in 2011 ousted autocrat Hosni Mubarak but drove tourists and foreign investors away.